-- Remain emotionally uninvolved - Appear cold and uncaring - Maintain strictly rational and professional relationships - Deal with things on a strictly logical basis - Remain guarded and invulnerable - Take an unforgiving posture toward yourself - Have low self-confidence - Be tense and uneasy, becoming preoccupied with your own issues and concerns - Hesitate to make decisions - Avoid taking on responsibilities - Often feel a lack of efficacy (the ability to effect change and make a difference in the way things are) - Try to avoid conflict or decision-making situations - Chronically delay work and tend to shift responsibilities either up or down the organization - Abdicate rather than delegate - Procrastinate in planning activities and making decisions - Frequently appear forgetful, particularly when risky or potentially unpopular actions should be taken - Wait until someone else recommends or takes an action so that you don't have to take full responsibility.
+- Remain emotionally uninvolved

+- Appear cold and uncaring

+- Maintain strictly rational and professional relationships

+- Deal with things on a strictly logical basis

+- Remain guarded and invulnerable

+- Take an unforgiving posture toward yourself

+- Have low self-confidence

+- Hesitate to make decisions

+- Avoid taking on responsibilities

+- are)

+- Try to avoid conflict or decision-making situations

+- Abdicate rather than delegate

+- Procrastinate in planning activities and making decisions

+- taken

+- responsibility.

 The Distant assumption, when dominant, creates persistent patterns of failure and excuse.
-Even in less pronounced forms, it negates other positive personal and intellectual qualities, creating frustrated colleagues and lost opportunities for leadership and personal growth.
+Even in less pronounced forms, it negates other positive personal and intellectual gualities, creating frustrated colleagues and lost opportunities for leadership and personal growth.